 Best Practice Articles

 Best practice articles are research-based articles that describe current best practices in the field; present new educational ideas; or analyze educational programs, practice, or theory.
-Best practices/essays should include an abstract, an introduction, and headings as required.
+Best practices articles should include an abstract, an introduction, and headings as required.
 They should be no longer than 4,000 words, including all figures, tables, and references.
+Articles should have no more than a total of four tables and/or figures.

 Essays and Commentaries